moq-wg/moq-transport/draft-lcurley-warp.md

 init:

-: The id of the cooresponding initialization segment.
+: The id of the corresponding initialization segment.
 A decoder MUST block until the coorespending `init` message to arrive.

 timestamp: